Skip to main content

 Choose HabitKit if:

-• You love data and analytics
+• You love data, analytics, and CSV exports

-• You want to export and own your data
+• You want to understand habit correlations

 • You’re building a sophisticated habit system